Skip to main content

 Fewer irrelevant messages sent to the wrong segments at the wrong time.
 Behavioural relevance improved engagement scores across the board, which also improved deliverability and inbox placement rates.

-The system we built here is not specific to this brand.
 It applies to any e-commerce operation where abandonment recovery is treated as a creative problem rather than an engineering one.

 This engagement was scoped as an additive layer on top of an existing Klaviyo instance — no platform migration, no replatforming, no disruption to live campaigns.
 Five months from kickoff to full rollout.

-Tell us what you're building.
+Tell us what

 "They don't force us to go their way; instead, they follow our way of thinking."